jnozzi/cocoadev.com/markdown/SimpleCoreDataWithSimpleGUI.md

 It seems to me the single most important thing is to know how to set and get the values of selectedEntity Attributes.
 (I guess set / get is done by selectedEntity valueForKey:someAttribute / selectedEntity setValue:someValue forKey:someAttribute, so the question is how to access this selectedEntity.)

 The -solve function can be triggered via Action Methods, that means to have the function in myController and bound to Button Action's in IB.
-I also tried to bound the myController to General/NSControllerArray via Outlet, hoping to get the current selected Entity - through Outlet selectedObjects and then [selectedObjects objectAtIndex:0] valueForKey:someAttribute.
-Sadly, this does not work and even "binding selectionIndexes in the General/NSTableViews to selectionIndexes in the controllers" (as I saw elsewere on this site) did not  fix this.
+I also tried to bound the myController to NSControllerArray via Outlet, hoping to get the current selected Entity - through Outlet selectedObjects and then [selectedObjects objectAtIndex:0] valueForKey:someAttribute.
+Sadly, this does not work and even "binding selectionIndexes in the NSTableViews to selectionIndexes in the controllers" (as I saw elsewere on this site) did not  fix this.

 Apparently, I am doing something wrong but I have no idea what.
 I am thankful for any help.